TheBrownLab/phylofisher-pages/pages/introduction/database.md

 # PhyloFisher’s Provided Database

 ### PhyloFisher’s Provided Database Is...
 The PhyloFisher package is equipped with a manually curated database of 240 protein coding genes from up to 304 eukaryotes that can be used for phylogenomic analyses of eukaryotic organisms.
-Details on the genes and taxa included in the database can be found currently at the below link.
-A metadata file (metadata.tsv) that provides information on the proteomes used in database construction is included with the database and can be found in the directory database/.
+The contents of the database can be viewed once downloaded using the tool `explore_database.py` provided with PhyloFisher.
 In addition to a single ortholog of each of the databases’s 240 genes, a database of each gene’s paralogs is maintained.

 ### PhyloFisher’s Provided Database Is Not...
 A set of genes that are universally present and single copy in all eukaryotic taxa included in the database.